-Our purchases of raw materials are subject to fluctuations in market price and availability caused by weather, growing and harvesting conditions, climate change, market conditions, governmental actions and other factors beyond our control, including the COVID-19 pandemic.
-The most significant raw materials used by us in our business are dairy products, pepper, capsicums (red peppers and paprika), onion, vanilla, garlic, and salt.
+Our purchases of raw materials are subject to fluctuations in market price and availability caused by inflationary pressures, weather, growing and harvesting conditions, climate change, market conditions, governmental actions and other factors beyond our control, including the COVID-19 pandemic.
+The most significant raw materials used by us in our business are dairy products, pepper, onion, capsicums (red peppers and paprika), garlic, wheat products, vegetable oils, and vanilla.
 While future price movements of raw material costs are uncertain, we seek to mitigate the market price risk in a number of ways, including strategic raw material purchases, purchases of raw material for future delivery, customer price adjustments and cost savings from our CCI program.
 We generally have not used derivatives to manage the volatility related to this risk.
 To the extent that we have used derivatives for this purpose, it has not been material to our business.
 Any actions we take in response to market price fluctuations may not effectively limit or eliminate our exposure to changes in raw material prices.
 Therefore, we cannot provide assurance that future raw material price fluctuations will not have a negative impact on our business, financial condition or operating results.

-In addition, we may have very little opportunity to mitigate the risk of availability of certain raw materials due to the effect of weather on crop yield, government actions, political unrest in producing countries, action or inaction by suppliers in response to laws and regulations, changes in agricultural programs and other factors beyond our control.
+In addition, we may have very little opportunity to mitigate the risk of availability of certain raw materials due to the effect of weather on crop yield, fire, natural disasters, growing and harvesting conditions, government actions, political unrest in producing countries, action or inaction by suppliers in response to laws and regulations, changes in agricultural programs and other factors beyond our control.
 Therefore, we cannot provide assurance that future raw material availability will not have a negative impact on our business, financial condition or operating results.

-Political, socio-economic and cultural conditions, as well as disruptions caused by terrorist activities or otherwise, could also create additional risks for regulatory compliance.
+Political, socio-economic, cultural and geopolitical (including the ongoing conflict between Russia and Ukraine) conditions, as well as disruptions caused by terrorist activities or otherwise, could also create additional risks for regulatory compliance.
 Although we have adopted rigorous quality assurance and quality control procedures which are designed to ensure the safety of our imported products, we cannot provide assurance that such events will not have a negative impact on our business, financial condition or operating results.